happytomatoe/udacity-capstone-project/README.md

 - Get top users by review count
 - Show how many customers check in based on date
 - Check-ins distribution
-- Show most used words in the tips

 # Data Source